Cloud deployment overview

 South Central US

-This will not affect any environments that have their data stored in the deprecated regions before August 2020.
+This won't affect any environments that have their data stored in the deprecated regions before August 2020.
 In the near future there is a transition plan to move customers in the deprecated regions into the reduced regions.

 I'm unable to redeploy an environment after deleting it, the environment slot is missing.